ryppl/__legacy/source/index.rst

 =====================

-As of this writing (|today|) *there is no serious proposal to switch primary source control for boost away from subversion to git* and this document does not constitute such a proposal.
+As of this writing (|today|) *there is no serious proposal to switch main source control for boost away from subversion to git* and this document does not constitute such a proposal.

 But it may become such a proposal.
 This document intends to

+* propose a superior alternative to current sandbox/vault practice
 * establish what best practices would be
 * provide a demonstration of the system
 * foment discontent